professionaltechdev/kata/kata1/README.md

 Bonus:

+* Feed your altgorithm from a file containing a large amount of text, e.g. a book from Project Gutenberg.
-* Automate feeding the algorithm with books from Project Gutenberg.
+* Automate feeding the algorithm with more books from Project Gutenberg.

 Got an idea for a bonus task?
 Fork the repo and add it!